-To guide child protection workers in relation to undertaking intervention actions, and applying for warrants and other applications in the Children’s Court of Western Australia.
+To guide child protection workers in relation to undertaking intervention actions, and applying for warrants and other applications in the Children’s Court of Western Australia on behalf of the CEO of the Department of Communities.

 Refer to the: